 In the end, it’s always about what is the best situation for the dog, though.
 And the crux of both my experiences was that there was a large unknown factor and not being endowed with powers of clairvoyance I couldn’t know how things would turn out.
 It just wasn’t fair to either girl to put her through such a potentially stressful situation, especially when retirement is inherently stressful to begin with.
 I also think that having the one big change — moving to my dad’s — followed by a constant stability in their lives has only helped them to transition into retirement with that much more ease.1

 What I have learned through these experiences is that it’s nigh impossible to predict where your life will bring you in a year, let alone eight.
-And so much as my heart yearns to keep my retired guide dog; it isn’t always the best option.
+And so much as my heart yearns to keep my retired guide dog, in my previous two experiences it hasn’t been the best option.
 I’ve been extremely lucky to have things work out as they have, though, and that is no small happy in my life.
 Which is to say while I expect that Uschi will still be hanging around here when she’s no longer racing about like a wild puppy, I am open to the possibility that may not end up being what the future holds.
-And like before it will be a terribly difficult, but worthwhile choice.
+And like before it will be a terribly difficult, but ultimately worthwhile choice.